 4. Prioritize actively addressing the challenges of homelessness, poverty, mental health and physical health, and racism.
 All these factors intersect with substance use and addiction, and need to be prioritized in conjunction with decriminalization and legal regulation of drug use.

-Over six people per day die of toxic drug overdoses in this province.
+B.C. has lost over 12,000 lives to the toxic drug supply since 2016.
 I urge you to push for these bold and necessary changes quickly.
 We can’t afford to lose any more lives.

 Sincerely,